rk-lindsey/chimes_lsq/contrib/dlars/src/readme.txt

                         The starting row of the 1st dimension file must be 0.

    --weights=<file>     Give the name of a file with weights for each row of the A matrix, and value of b.
-   --help               Print a list of supported options.
+	--con_grad           Use conjugate gradient algorithm instead of Cholesky decomposition to solve equations.  (experimental) --precondition       Use a preconditioning matrix in conjugate gradient solves (experimental) --help               Print a list of supported options.